vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 ---

 ## Completed Tasks (Portfolio-Level Backtest & Unified Report Refactor)
+- All tasks up to 12.5 are complete as of 2025-04-29.
+See below for details:
 - [x] Task 12.1: Trade Statistics Breakdown (2025-04-28)
   - Implemented summary table showing average win, average loss, largest win, largest loss, profit factor, expectancy, and trade breakdown by regime (trending/ranging) in the Markdown report.
 All metrics are displayed in a clearly separated summary table and regime breakdown.
 Tests in tests/test_report_generation.py verify presence and correctness.
 TDD-compliant, minimal code.
 - [x] Task 12.2: Position Sizing & Risk Management Details (2025-04-28)